Welcome to the University of Kent journal publishing press.

 The AJPP is a fully open-access, double-blind, peer reviewed journal with a specific remit for contemporary work which addresses transdisciplinary, work-related, enquiry into practice applications of new knowledge, technology, discussion, research or practice-based innovation.
+This journal is committed to accessibility for all and will only publish submissions which have met its accessibility guidelines.

 feminists@law aims to publish critical, interdisciplinary, theoretically engaged scholarship that extends feminist debates and analyses relating to law and justice (broadly conceived).
 It has a particular interest in critical and theoretical approaches and perspectives that draw upon postcolonial, transnational and poststructuralist work.
 The journal publishes material in a range of print and multimedia formats and in English and other languages.
 The journal is committed to an international perspective, to the promotion of feminist work in all areas of law and justice, and to making that work widely available through open access publishing.